Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Wrap-Up Notes

-From the parking area, this hike takes most hikers about 3 to 4 hours to hike to the top of the tallest mountain in Virginia.
-The ascent is very manageable.
+From the Massie Gap parking lot, most day hikers take about 3 to 4 hours to complete this hike to the top of the tallest mountain in Virginia.

-If you opt to visit Grayson Highlands State Park after Mount Rogers, it’s a must to say hello to (but do not feed or touch) the free-roaming ponies.
+If you opt to visit Grayson Highlands State Park in Mouth of Wilson after Mount Rogers, say hello to (but do not feed or touch) the herds of wild ponies.

 Mount Rogers Ponies

-The ponies are not native, but were introduced to the region to maintain the grassy balds and control the spread of thorny brush on this one-time farmland.
+The Grayson Highlands ponies are not native, but were introduced to maintain the grassy balds and control the spread of thorny brush on this one-time farmland.

-You may also see steer roaming about Grayson Highlands and Mount Rogers National Recreation Area.
+You may also see steer roaming about Grayson Highlands and the Mount Rogers NRA.
 They mostly mind their own business, eating grass.

 Steer

-Another great hike at Grayson Highlands is Twin Pinnacles, which allows you to see the views from Big Pinnacle and Little Pinnacle.
-Simply gorgeous.
+Another great hike at Grayson Highlands is Twin Pinnacles, which allows you to savor spectacular views from Big Pinnacle and Little Pinnacle.